Highly Pathogenic Avian Influenza (HPAI) Detections in Cattle - Mandatory influenza testing for interstate movement of lactating dairy cattle

 All states are included in the below requirements with the exception of Texas and Michigan.

-These are the requirements for domestic cattle and bison from all states except Texas and Michigan:
+These are the requirements for domestic cattle (Bos taurus or Bos indicus (such as Zebu and Brahman)) and bison from all states except Texas and Michigan:

-- For import requirements for exotic ruminant species (e.g. yaks, water buffalo), please visit the exotic species page.
+- For import requirements for other bovid species such as yaks, water buffalo, and antelope species, please visit the exotic species page and click "Exotic Ruminants".

-- No M-branded bovine/cattle from other states may be imported to Wisconsin except directly to a slaughter facility.
-For M-branded cattle imported directly from Mexico, please call the import coordinator (608) 224-4874.
+- No M-branded cattle or bison from other states may be imported to Wisconsin except directly to a slaughter facility.

 - If you wish to import animals from several different states, or if the animals have been in the origin state for fewer than 120 days, please contact the import coordinator.